 Here are the results for our #2 Industry: “Mining and Metals.”.

 There are numerous industries worldwide that depend heavily on the supply of minerals and metals.
 Many high-tech-industries rely heavily on rare earth elements and thus has become a recent issue- coal is one of the leading global energy resources.
 As a result, the mining sector is still pivotal to the world’s economy.
 The Top 40 Global Companies, which represent the vast majority of the total industry, reported USD 496 billion in revenue in 2016 alone.
 The net profit margin of this industry has decreased from 25% in 2010 to 10% in 2017.

 The United States has always relied on the critical role that mining plays.
 The pertinence of mining increases whenever it includes the extraction of oil and gas.
 The total U.S. mining gross output was USD 358.6 billion in 2016, which is a slight decrease from its $457.7 billion in 2015 (see graph below).
 In 2016, the sector employed over 600,000 people.

-Some of the biggest reasons why mining matters are simple: without mining, we wouldn’t be able to build like roads and buildings, make electronics or help fertilize our fields.
+The biggest reasons why mining matters are simple: without mining, we wouldn’t be able to build like roads and buildings, make electronics or help fertilize our fields without it.
 We mine coal and iron ore, which are both used to make steel- which we handle as an essential part of buildings, railways, and bridges.
 We also mine copper, silica, cobalt, and more, which are crucial elements for electrical components and electronic devices.
 We even mine phosphates which double as fertilizer and help farmers maximize the crops they grow, harvest, and used to feed us.